-204 Advanced Composites Laboratory
+204 Advanced Composites Laboratory 3 hours lab, 1 unit Grade Only

-Corequisite: Completion of or concurrent enrollment in Aviation Maintenance Technology 203 with a grade of "C" or better, or equivalent.
+Corequisite: Completion of or concurrent enrollment in: Aviation Maintenance Technology 203 with a grade of "C" or better, or equivalent.

-Advisory: English 51 and English 56, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels W5 and R5.
+Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.